valentin-nasta/docker-virt-manager/README.md

 - `Port 5900` for VNC client connection
 - `/dev/urandom`: not sure but didn't work on my server until added

 Browse to http://your-host-ip:5800 to access the Virt-Manager GUI.
-Files from the host appear under the /storage folder in the container.

 ### Environment Variables
 Some environment variables can be set to customize the behavior of the container and its application.
 The following list give more details about them available at https://github.com/jlesage/docker-baseimage-gui